 I was born to do this work.
 For as long as I can remember my eye has traced the letterforms, logos, shapes, and colors that permeate my world.
-I have childhood memories of contemplating the honesty and effectiveness of trucking company logos on I-5 during family road trips.
+I have childhood memories of contemplating the honesty and effectiveness of the trucking company logos that passed by my car window on I-5 during family road trips.

 As a teenager, I discovered skateboarding and punk rock, two worlds rich in visual language.
 It was in these counter culture environments where the foundations of my aesthetic and world view were laid.
 It is also where my love of photography sprouted, resulting in my first published work.
 It was through skateboarding I came to understand that brands had personalities, and that the graphics they used could define and communicate emotional qualities and character.